Maverick7/mira-cognitive-arch/README.md

 ## Abstract

-**Mira** is a prototype **Cognitive Architecture** designed to explore the frontiers of personalized Human-AI interaction.
-Unlike standard LLM chatbots which rely on a single inference pass, Mira implements a **Bicameral System** (Fast vs. Slow Thinking) and a **Multi-Agent Council** to simulate deeper reasoning, introspection, and emotional continuity.
+**M.I.R.A.** is a prototype **Cognitive Architecture** designed to explore the frontiers of personalized Human-AI interaction. unlike standard LLM chatbots which rely on a single inference pass, M.I.R.A. implements a **Bicameral System** (Fast vs. Slow Thinking) and a **Multi-Agent Council** to simulate deeper reasoning, introspection, and emotional continuity.

 The system is engineered to foster a long-term symbiotic relationship with the user, maintaining a persistent self-narrative, evolving emotional states, and stratified memory (Short-term, Condensed, and Vector-based Long-term Memory).